Text localization

 Now when you press the play button (preview), you'll see the magic — our text automatically changes to "First Fantasy 10".

-This happens because our localization system replaces text in Text, Sprite Font, and Adaptive Text objects.
+This happens because our automatic localization system can replace text within Text, Sprite Font, and Adaptive Text objects.

 You can also use translation keys in native Construct 3 events and more.

-For example, you could trigger a typewriter effect on button press and everything would work.
+For example, you could trigger a typewriter animation when a button is pressed and everything will work.